Juggling Act: How to Serve Clients and Recruit Volunteers at the Same Time

 This week, I’m at the Centers for Medicare and Medicaid Train-the-Trainer in Atlanta.
-I had a chat with with some wonderful volunteers and staff from a local Area Agency on Aging (AAA) who help beneficiaries navigate the complex world of Medicare.
+I had a chat with some wonderful volunteers and staff from a local Area Agency on Aging (AAA) who help beneficiaries navigate the complex world of Medicare.
 They need more volunteers, but are struggling with how to fit volunteer recruitment into busy days filled with direct service work.

 While there are no silver bullets — engaging high quality volunteers takes time, and volunteers rarely recruit themselves — there are some ways to make your work more productive and efficient in this area.
 Here are a few ideas.